 It is a virus that will stay with you forever once it’s been contracted.
 According to the Mayo Clinic, over 90% of adults will test positive for this virus.
 However, some people will experience more symptoms and outbreaks than others.
 You may have the virus and don’t even know it.

-No matter what treatment option you choose, however, keep in mind is how to prevent the spread of the herpes simplex virus.
+No matter what treatment option you choose, it is crucial to always first prevent the spread of the herpes simplex virus.

 Here are some prevention techniques: